When you are new to Minimalism, the thought of having a Minimalist Christmas can be daunting.

 If you are used to going overboard, try to restrain yourself.

 The first Minimalist Christmas will be the most challenging, but you’ll get the hang of it!

-We will only purchase one gift from each category unless there are multiple needs or multiple books.
-But I still list everything out that I would be ok with them receiving so I can let grandparents know what they can get them.
+We will only purchase one gift from each category unless there are multiple needs or multiple books that they would like.
+But I still list everything out that I would be ok with them receiving so that I can let grandparents know when they ask me what the kids would like.

 Our list this year looks like this:

 You probably noticed that *most* of the individual gifts for our oldest are practical ones and our younger daughter is getting more “fun” presents.
 There are a couple of reasons for this:

 - Our oldest is so excited to be taking violin lessons right now.
 She just started a couple of months ago and as soon as she got her book last week, she began asking for a music stand.
 She also has been asking for a metronome since her teacher has one and we do not.
 So while these gifts seem practical, she’s incredibly excited about getting them and they are still a really big want for her.